1. Ees Wyke Country House, Near Sawrey

 7. The Punch Bowl Inn – Kendal

-Moreover, the service at the inn is rated highly, plus the rooms are large and comfortable.
-The inn offers quality food, from traditional British fare to yummy pizzas and ice cream.
+Moreover, the service at the inn is rated highly, and the rooms are large and comfortable, providing a cozy retreat after a day of exploring.
+The inn offers quality food, from traditional British fare to yummy pizzas and ice cream, satisfying any culinary craving.
 Once you have had your evening meal, a game of pool or darts is on offer.
-If relaxing is more your thing, why not enjoy those long summer nights in the lovely Punch Bowl beer garden?
+Alternatively, if relaxing is more your thing, why not enjoy those long summer nights in the lovely beer garden?

-8. Hazel Bank Country House, Rosthwaite
+8. Hazel Bank Country House – Rosthwaite

 Branded as a family-friendly, sporting travel cot, high chair and stair gate, you can relax knowing your little ones are also being looked after.
 Twenty Queen Street House is the talk of the town holding reviews in The Guardian and Cumbrian times as the 4th best place to stay; you can’t argue with the thoughtful touches like fresh flowers, robes and concierge service provided.

-10. Crookabeck B and B, Patterdale
+10. Crookabeck B and B – Patterdale

 Get away from it all, and surround yourself with the serenity of the Patterdale Valley.
 Stay in the converted farmhouse of Crookabeck and enjoy a hearty full English breakfast before a day of exploring.
 You can walk from the doorstep in every direction, maybe even challenge yourself, go for Helvellyn and striding edge.
 The location is truly idyllic, coupled with warm, welcoming hosts to ensure a delightful stay in the Lake District.